himoose/user-docs/docs/settings.md

 ### 8. Token usage shows 0 tokens used (but I've been using AI features)

-**Why**: Usage data is delayed (can take 1–2 hours to sync).
+**Why**: Usage data may be delayed (can take 1–2 hours to sync).

 **Fix**:
 - Wait a few hours and check again.
-- If it's been 24+ hours and still shows 0, contact support—there may be a tracking issue.
+- If it's been 24+ hours and still shows 0, contact support so you do not lose access.

 ---